nrfconnect/sdk-nrf/doc/nrf/getting_started.rst

 Getting started
 ###############

-To quickly get started with the |NCS|, use the `Getting Started Assistant`_ to set up your development environment.
+To quickly get started with the |NCS|, use the `Getting Started Assistant <Getting Started Information_>`_ to set up your development environment.
 Alternatively, check the :ref:`gs_installing` section for instructions on setting up your environment manually.

 .. important::